na-na-hi/renget/archive/smgenskins.md

  - Zeus
    - Heavens Rave is part of the Disco skinline, and so his Special Emote has him create a small dancefloor around himself with some electronic music playing.
-   - Sky Tech Zeus Special Emote
+   - Sky Tech Zeus Special Emote uses his hands as thristers (think Iron Man), and leans into his movements, with streaks of light coming from his back-wings. ~~Shocking how this isn't banned at an SPL level, since it looks almost identical to Janus's silhouette.~~

  - Zhong Kui
-   - Stitched Horror Zhong Kui Special Emote will ride around on his staff like a broomstick
+   - Stitched Horror Zhong Kui Special Emote will ride around on his staff like a broomstick as he moves.
    - Demon Catcher Zhong Kui uniquely has an effect where, whenever he 'captures' a demon with his Passive, his not!Ghostbuster weapon will have an effect of something moving through the pipe and being stored in his backpack.
 Additionally, the Tesla-effect at the top of the machine will glow, with effects after 10 Demons captured and once his Passive is fully charged.